$2$-representation infinite algebras from non-abelian subgroups of $\operatorname{SL}_3$. Part I: Extensions of abelian groups: Preliminaries

 \begin{Rem} Let $e \in \Gamma$ be a Morita idempotent.
 If $\Gamma$ is equipped with a higher preprojective grading so that $e$ is homogeneous of degree $0$, then the induced grading on $ e \Gamma e$ is also higher preprojective.
 Conversely, if $e \Gamma e$ is equipped with a higher preprojective grading, then $e \Gamma$ is a gradeable $e \Gamma e$-module and $\Gamma \simeq \End_{e \Gamma e}(e \Gamma)$ inherits a higher preprojective grading.
 In particular, this means that an algebra $\Gamma$ admits a higher preprojective grading if and only if the Morita equivalent quotient of a path algebra $\Bbbk Q/I$ admits a higher preprojective grading. \end{Rem}

 Hence, in order to decide whether $R \ast G$ admits a higher preprojective grading, it suffices to check this for the Morita equivalent algebra $\Bbbk Q_G/I$, where $Q_G$ is the McKay quiver of $G$.
 When constructing such a grading on $\Bbbk Q_G/I$, it is tempting to grade $Q_G$ directly.
-Such gradings on $Q_G$ are called \emph{cuts}, and we summarise the relevant properties below.
+Such gradings on $Q_G$ are called \emph{cuts}.

 \begin{Def} A higher preprojective grading on a basic Calabi-Yau algebra $\Bbbk Q/I$ is called a \emph{cut} if all arrows of $Q$ are homogeneous of degree $0$ or $1$, and all vertices in $Q$ are homogeneous of degree $0$.
 We refer to the induced grading of $Q$ as the cut on $Q$. \end{Def}